 Let’s begin using Docker, Download the ubuntu Docker image:

-Verify downloaded Ubuntu container:
+Verify the downloaded Ubuntu container:

 Alternatively, you may want to launch a specific version of Ubuntu: a container can contain multiple images.
 This command shows the available images that you have downloaded so far: